SISO APP Searches in Lattices with Tanner Graphs: Application to the detection of a MIMO super-orthogonal lattice space-time code

-Inner-loop iterative decoding between SISO and BP, as shown in Fig.~{\ref{icmmse}}, can further improve the overall performance, especially in the presence of forward error correction coding, when decoding follows detection.
+Inner-loop iterative decoding between SISO and BP, as shown in Fig.~{\ref{icmmse}}, can further improve the overall performance, especially in the presence of FEC coding, when decoding follows detection.
 Herein, only an uncoded system is considered in order to illustrate the concept.
-Even in an uncoded system it is possible to perform inner loop iterations between $P^{\rm BP}(c;O)$ from the belief propagation module and $P(u;I)$ from the SISO block; more benefit is derived however when a decoder is part of the inner-loop.
+Even then one can perform inner loop iterations between $P^{\rm BP}(c;{\rm O})$ from the BP module and $P(u;{\rm I})$ from the SISO block; more benefit is derived when a decoder is part of the inner-loop.